 Step 4.
 Leave your lawns grow wild and just mow a path through it if required.
 If your lawn is a thick sward of grass, then maybe consider scraping away the grass and allowing the native weed seed bank have a chance to emerge.
 If your land is damaged or devoid of growth, sow a wildflower meadow.
 Only use local native organic wildflower seeds as these are vital genetic material for the local insect populations.
 This will reboot the ecosystem and set the stage for the next layer of wild plants to emerge.

 Step 5.
 A sand bank, a pile of rotting log and twigs and a small pond will be a great support to wildlife.
 Make holes in your boundaries to allow wildlife to pass through from garden to garden.

 Step 6.
 Allow deadwood to stay where it is unless it is dangerous.
 A living oak tree will support over 500 different species of life, a standing dead oak tree will support thousands!
 Death is a vital part of life.

-Step 7.
-Get together with like minded folk and go to your councils and estate management committees and ask for support to turn more and more park and public land into Arks.
+Step 8.
+Get together with like minded folk and go to your councils and estate management committees, your schools and university campuses and ask for support to turn more and more park and public land into Arks.
 Make a sign for your Ark, download our community Ark logo or make your own.
 The signs will support the goodwill to leave land be untidy and messed.
 Allow as much land as possible to burst into life, a messy thicket of native plants and other life forms will gradually develop and create an Ark for as many creatures as we can save.

 We are all becoming more aware of our climate breakdown but we seem less aware of the silent killer that is biodiversity and habitat loss which is happening at a staggering rate and is equally – if not more – potentially devastating.